 - Must be detail oriented; possess problem solving skills, and the ability to handle multiple tasks and set priorities appropriately.

 - Adaptable to changes in work duties, responsibilities, and requirements.

-Minimum Education Requirements: Associates degree or equivalent experience with a concentration in the research field.
+Minimum Education Requirements: Bachelor's or equivalent experience with a concentration in the research field.
 Experience may be substituted for education.

 Physical Capabilities: Job performance requires long periods of sitting at a computer.
 Must possess adequate vision and manual dexterity for computer work.
 Must have the ability to communicate verbally and move within the work site.

 Supervisory Controls: The incumbent will be under the supervision of the Data Management Team Lead.